terrazzoapp/terrazzo/www/src/pages/docs/cli/config.md

 # Config

-The Terrazzo CLI needs a `terrazzo.config.mjs` file in your project root for most tasks.
+The Terrazzo CLI needs a `terrazzo.config.js` file in your project root for most tasks.
 Here’s an example file, with all defaults:

 :::code-group